behdanisohrab/ATL/README.md

 to use the default data dir of `~/.local/share/android_translation_layer/`

 NOTE: some apps don't like runtime changes to resolution, and currently GLSurfaceView will stretch instead of changing resolution
-to sidestep this, we allow for specifying the initial resolution, which will currently always get passed as the screen resolution to the app and to GLSurfaceView even when you resize the window. example with custom width/height: `android-translation-layer path/to/org.happysanta.gd_29.apk -l org/happysanta/gd/GDActivity -w 540 -h 960`
+to sidestep this, we allow for specifying the initial resolution, which will currently always get passed as the screen resolution to GLSurfaceView even when you resize the window. example with custom width/height: `android-translation-layer path/to/org.happysanta.gd_29.apk -l org/happysanta/gd/GDActivity -w 540 -h 960`

 NOTE: on X11, Gtk might decide to use GLX, which completely messes up our EGL-dependent code.
 If you have a debug build of Gtk, you can use GDK_DEBUG=gl-egl to force the use of EGL
-NOTE: we don't currently handle signed apks; simply remove the META-INF folder from an apk to skip signature verification

 when it doesn't work:
 if you are trying to launch a random app, chances are that we are missing implementations for some